briankwest/roomservice/README.md

 ### Interaction 1: Adding Items

 **User**: "I would like to order French Toast and a Coffee.
-My phone number is +1234567890."
+My room number is 101."

 **AI Agent**: